jean-marc/kiosk_os/readme.md

 </inv:Server>
 ```
 The above snippet indicates that the server with MAC address 3018ac5fed is part of 'uniport-0'.
 The advantage of that scheme is that all kiosks run exactly the same OS (same hostname, VPN certificats,...) and makes deployment and update easier.
+The hostname could also be set automatically by running a database query once at installation, it would require network access to the database or have some cache installed locally, note that it would still use the same VPN certificate but would make identification simpler(```ssh 10.8.0.123 hostname```).

 ##Client control